 With an extensive and notable career in the design industry Philip Garner was tasked with managing the concept, sourcing and delivery of the interior design elements for the facilities and accommodation on Kokomo Private Island.

-Inspired by the beauty of the island and using nature as the hero, Garner captured greys from various stones, tones from the beachfront sand and aqua blue from the surrounding reef.
+Inspired by the beauty of the island and using nature as the hero, Phillip captured greys from various stones, tones from the beachfront sand and aqua blue from the surrounding reef.
 A selection of linens, quality downs and timbers were chosen to reflect the essence of barefoot luxury.

 Q: What are you most excited about showcasing and sharing with guests at Kokomo?